-- Zebra Grass.
-This goes by several names and botanically it is known as Miscanthus sinensis ‘Zebrinus.’
+Zebra Grass goes by several names and botanically it is known as Miscanthus sinensis ‘Zebrinus.’
 It’s a variegated ornamental grass that originally hails from somewhere in China (that’s what sinesis means on the end of a plant name).
 The seed stalks make great food for the birds in the fall.

-- Salvia nemorosa ‘Caradonna’ is an amazing salvia variety.
+Salvia nemorosa ‘Caradonna’ is an amazing salvia variety.
 I can’t say enough good things about salvia.
 It’s a late spring to summer bloomer that re-blooms through fall if you deadhead it periodically.
 If you don’t have one you need one, if you have one you need more!
 Salvia is a plant that is very easy to propagate and looks amazing when planted in drifts so if you want to make a lot of salvia read this post: How to Propagate Salvia from Cuttings.

 Butterfly Bush is botanically known as Buddleja davidii.
 This particular plant has bluish to purplish blooms that act as a magnet for butterflies.
 They grow fast and can take aggressive pruning.
 The flowers bloom on new wood so give it a trim every now and then to reinvigorate the flowering capabilities of the butterfly bush.
 In fact hacking it down to a couple feet tall may not be a bad idea each year!
 They can get very large if you let them go.

 Coreopsis is an easy to grow showstopper in the garden.
 I don’t know the specific variety of these coreopsis plants since I raised them from collected seed but they have yellow petals with a bright red color toward the center.
 I’m very pleased with how they have grown.
 Coreopsis is also known as tickseed.
 What else can you grow with coreopsis?
 Read this post: What Looks Good with Coreopsis.

 Coneflowers or Echinacea are great flowers that will give you more plants if you let them.
 I think ours are ‘Sunrise’ Echinacea purpurea but any kind would work here.
-They can be propagated through cuttings and easily grown from seeds if you want to experiment.
+Echinacea can be propagated through cuttings and easily grown from seeds if you want to experiment.
 The birds like the seed heads so if you can stand to leave them be rather than cut them down with your fall prunings, you will make some happy little feathered friends.

 Chrysanthemum are usually called simply mums.
 These are some red mums I bought off the discount racks last fall.
 Mums are perennials here in Tennessee.
 They require pinching back a few times through the growing season to hold back the blooms for fall.
 Until then they look like happy little green shrubs.
 Mums can be a great option for a side business: Propagating Mums for Profit.

-Purple Leaf Plum.
-Prunus cerasifera is nice for it’s showy spring flowers and its dark purple foliage.
+Purple Leaf Plum or Prunus cerasifera is nice for it’s showy spring flowers and its dark purple foliage.

 Irises are amazing plants in the garden.
 These are purple bearded irises that provide us with some mid to late spring color.
 The iris variety we have here fills the yard with a grape scent!